In the web client you will find the option under "Configuration" data Storage

-The data retention policy generally writes with the account of the registered Resource Scan Service.
+-The data retention generally writes with the user account of the registered Resource Scan Service.
 So it's important to have access to the external target path for this account.

 - Only one data owner is set to one main directory at a time.
 If the same Data Owner is authorized on several, different directories, this can trigger an Error 500 error when calling the WebClient.

 Activation happens in the directory tree of migRaven Web client.
 This option will not be visible until after